MarcosBremermann/holbertonschool-simple_shell/README.md

 *passed_arguments* - This function takes the command line entered by the user and splits it into individual arguments.

-*recreated_getenv* - This function searches the environment for the value associated with a specific variable whose name is passed as an argument and if found it returns the value of the variable and if not found it returns NULL.
+*recreated_getenv* - This function searches the environment for the value associated with a specific variable whose name is passed as an argument, and if found, it returns the value of the variable.
+If it isn't found it returns NULL.

 *find_executable_path* - This function looks up the full path of the executable of the given command in a PATH environment variable.
 If it finds the executable, it returns its full path; otherwise, it returns NULL.